libexpat/libexpat/expat/README.md

 - LLVM Clang >=3.5
 - Microsoft Visual Studio >=8.0/2005

-Windows users should use the
+Windows users can use the
 [`expat_win32` package](https://sourceforge.net/projects/expat/files/expat_win32/),
 which includes both precompiled libraries and executables, and source code for developers.